 If there is a discrepancy on your transcript, such as a duplicate submission, ineligible session, etc., your credits will be adjusted.

 CDSBC has implemented an audit process for continuing education submissions.
-This audit process will involve a random selection of CE submissions entered into the online CE portal daily.
-CDSBC staff will review supporting material for the CE activity submitted to determine whether it is acceptable.
+This audit process occurs daily and involves a random selection of CE submissions from the online CE portal.

 Registrants are reminded that it is your ethical responsibility to ensure that all reporting of CE credits is accurate.
 Failure to do so is a breach of CDSBC’s Code of Ethics (PDF) and could be subject to disciplinary action by CDSBC.